 How did we respond?
-“How can I get the love back?!” is all we could think about.
+All we could think about was, “How can I get the love back?!”

 Approval from our adults became conditional, depending on whether we did what they wanted us to do.
-And most of us adapted our behavior so that they would tell us that we were all right: “Good boy.”
+And most of us adapted our behavior, so they would tell us that we were all right: “Good boy.”
 “Good girl.”